Felienne/LiveSpreadsheets/paper.md

 The tracking relation induced by copy-paste actions, identifies which clones belong to the same equivalence class.
 Therefore, editing one clone triggers updating the clones which belong to  the same  class.

 In some cases it might actually not be desired to maintain the origin links between source and destination of copy-paste actions.
-The system could support these situations by providing a special "Paste and Detach" action which severs the copy from its original (similar to "Past and Match Style").
+Our system could support these situations by providing a special "Paste and Detach" action which severs the copy from its original (similar to "Past and Match Style" common in many text editing systems).
 The example also assumes that when a user edits a formula she always intends to edit the whole class of clones.
-However, the system could allow the user to chose to edit only this copy, or all copies at once (similar to changing "Recurring events" in calendar applications).
+However, the system allows the user to edit only this copy, or all copies at once (similar to changing "Recurring events" in calendar applications).

 <!--
 What the default behavior of editing and copying should be, remains a question for further research.